Fly Volumes overview

 Fly Volumes are local persistent storage for Fly Machines.
 You can access and write to a volume on a Machine just like a regular directory.
 Use volumes to store your database files, to save your app’s state, such as configuration and session or user data, or for any information that needs to persist after deploy or restart.

-A Fly Volume is a slice of an NVMe drive on the physical server your Fly App runs on.
+A Fly Volume is a slice of an NVMe drive on the same physical server as the Machine on which it’s mounted.
 It’s tied to that hardware.
 Fly Volumes are a lot like the disk inside your laptop, with the speed and simplicity advantage of being attached to your motherboard and accessible from a mount point in your file system.
 And the disadvantages that come with being tied to that hardware, too.

 Volume considerations